[vc_row][vc_column][vc_column_text el_id=”Training-programs-education-volunteers” el_class=”Training-programs-education-volunteers-skilling-girls”]

 Salon management is one of the most important areas of education for students who wish to work in, manage, or own their own salon.
 With a variety of salon management programs available, there are numerous opportunities available to students.
 Salon management teaches the business aspects of managing a salon.
 This includes aspects such as human resources, marketing, and financial components.
 It does not teach practical skills to use such as massage or hair styling, though.
 Therefore, individuals who work in a salon and wish to manage it or wish to open their own facility may need to take a salon management course to get the skills necessary to do so.
 These courses can provide an opportunity for growth in knowledge, potentially leading to higher income.
 In relation to career improvement, some individuals may move into management positions within the salon leadership structures.
 Others may open or run their own business using the information taught in these programs.

-We offer hands on informal training since the target beneficiaries of the vocational program are mostly orphans, adolescents living with HIV and young mothers who did not have chance to complete formal education.
-We give disadvantaged youth practical skills to start and manage their own business as an attempt to address unemployment problem.
+We offer hands-on informal training since the target beneficiaries of the vocational program are mostly orphans, adolescents living with HIV, and young mothers who did not have a chance to complete formal education.
+We give disadvantaged youth practical skills to start and manage their own business as an attempt to address the unemployment problem.
 Our training targets mostly vulnerable young adolescents and youth who are out of school.

-Trainees acquire skills in making different attires such as shirts, skirts, blouses, men and ladies’ suits, baby dresses, overalls, curtains, cushion covers, name it.
+Trainees acquire skills in making different attires such as shirts, skirts, blouses, men’s and ladies’ suits, baby dresses, overalls, curtains, cushion covers, name it.
 We do quality work for our customers.

 b) Machine Embroidery:

-In this course unit, trainees are trained on how to embroider designs on different fabrics: cushion covers, table clothes, blouses etc.
+In this course unit, trainees are trained on how to embroider designs on different fabrics: cushion covers, tablecloths, blouses, etc.

-We train the youth to print banners, T-Shirts for different occasions, badges, cushions, table clothes, plain fabrics for casual wears etc.
+We train the youth to print banners, T-shirts for different occasions, badges, cushions, tablecloths, plain fabrics for casual wear etc.

 They also tie and dye plain materials with different designs prompting their innovativeness and creativity.